nuclia/nucliadb/docs/getting-started/quickstart.md

      -H "X-NUCLIADB-ROLES: READER"
 ```

-It wil return the resources where the text is found and also the
+It will return the resources where the text is found and also the
-paragraphs in that resource.
+paragraphs in that resource where the queries word is found.

 A fuzzy search with 1 Levenshtein distance is performed, so we can
 make a typo and keep seeing results: